bpugh/bc-travel/README.md

 - Basic directory organization
 - Uses Bulma for styling, but size is reduced by `purge-css-plugin`
 - Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files
-- Uses `gatbsy-image` with Netlify-CMS preview support
+- Uses `gatsby-image` with Netlify-CMS preview support
 - Separate components for everything
 - Netlify deploy configuration
-- Netlify function support, see `src/lambda` folder
+- Netlify function support, see `lambda` folder
 - Perfect score on Lighthouse for SEO, Accessibility and Performance (wip:PWA)
 - ..and more